Details about our services

 Q: Can I contact my dietitian between sessions?

-A: As long as you are an ongoing client, you get access to your dietitian by secure messaging (in your client portal) between sessions.
+A: Yes!
+As long as you are an ongoing client, you get access to your dietitian by secure messaging (in your client portal) between sessions.
 This ends when you no longer are on the schedule.
 Messaging is to help keep you accountable between sessions, and moving forward toward your goals.
 We have seen this make an immense difference in progress!

 If it takes more than a few minutes to answer, or you have multiple questions, it is best saved for our session.
 Keep notes of your questions throughout the week to make the most effective use of our time!